zwischenloesung/ardu-report-lib/README.rst

  * Unix/Linux

- * Python 2.7
+ * Python 2.7, 3.3, 3.4, 3.5

-  - see requrements.txt
+  - see requirements.txt for the dependencies

- * Python 3 is not tested yet..

 TODOs
 -----

- * Test for Python 3 compat..

  * Upload to PyPI